cronkitedata/cronkite-docs/docs/excel/xlguides/xl-refresher.md

 ## Spreadsheets and reporting

-You may have learned how to use Excel or Google Sheets in grade school or high school to make charts or present tables, but reporters use spreadsheets in different ways.

-The key reasons for reporters to use a spreadsheet are:
+Spreadsheets are everywhere, so it's worth re-learning how to use them well.
+Reporters usually use spreadsheets in three ways:

-* To create our own databases that so that we can sort, filter and count events.
+* To create original databases  of events for sorting, filtering and counting.
 Examples include a long-running court case; the details of each opioid death in a city; a list of police shootings and their documents; or even a list of your own public records requests or contact log.

 * To use data created by others for fast, simple analysis and data cleanup.
-Many government agencies provide their information in spreadsheet form, so you'll need to get used to using it.
+Many government agencies provide their information in spreadsheet form, but they often require some rejiggering before you can use them.

 * To perform simple, straightforward analysis on data and share with team members.
 This is becoming less common as more reporters learn programming languages, but it's still common in newsrooms to share data, especially through Google Sheets.

-We're going to work with Excel because it is still far more robust than Google sheets for much of our work.
+Excel because it is still more robust than Google sheets for much of our work.
 Google sheets are difficult to navigate, have limited options for filtering and have other limitations.
 However, the basic concepts still apply and Google sheets are better for some tasks, including interacting with Web pages and working collaboratively with team members.
-Simple lists are much easier to share than various Excel attachments or Dropbox files.

 Some reporters flinch at typing in 30 or 100 entries into a spreadsheet.
 You shouldn't.
 If you learn to take notes in a structured way, you'll always be able to find and verify your work.
 If you try to calculate a sum of 30 numbers on a calculator, you'll have to type them all in at least twice anyway.
-And getting used to these easy tasks on a spreadsheet keeps you fluent for when you need to do more.
+Also, getting used to these easy tasks on a spreadsheet keeps you fluent for when you need to do more.

 ## Re-learning Excel from the ground up